willmeyer2150/SSU-CS-351/Project-1/README.md

 Answer 1: In an optimized run (OPT=-O2 -g2), alloca.out is the fastest, but it isn't always.
 The unoptimized run with the same number of byte range and 10 trials puts malloc.out in the lead by a narrow margin.
 This shows how optimization can produce different results based on different program memory allocation techniques.

 Answer 2: In both an optimized and an unoptimized test, new.out is the slowest of the four programs, but list.out is also slow compared to the other two.
 It should be noted that in the optimized build of both, a substantial improvement in speed was recorded.
+This shows how drastically optimization can affect new pointer heavy runs.

 ## Experiment 2 -- Data per Node Tests